kaizhu256/node-swagger-ui-lite/README.md

-# change since 59d4e319
+# change since 75a60ff7
-- npm publish 2015.11.6
+- npm publish 2015.11.7
-- split swagger-ui into swagger-client and swagger-ui
-- uglify swagger-ui.rollup.js
+- update to nedb @ 1.4.2 and inspected it to work standalone in both nodejs and browser
 - none